Panama Red (musician)

 He is credited by etymologist Barry Popik with the first use of the rhyming phrase "Lost in Austin" (1976).

-Danny Finley died in St. Petersburg, Florida, on April 26, 2021.
+Danny Finley died in St. Petersburg, Florida, on April 29, 2021.

+Finley, whose stage name since the early 1970s was Panama Red, is interred at the Veterans Administration National Cemetery at Bay Pines.
+He is survived by his wife Peppermint Patty, also known as the actress Pat Finn-Lee.